HR Wheel for Recruitment Services from Clark Schaefer Strategic HR.

 Welcome Them to the Team

 Adopting an engaging strategy to prevent new hires from ghosting after accepting an offer is critical.
-Regular communication with a candidate during their transition period (typically, as they give their 2-to-3-week notice) will help them feel they’ve made a great decision.
+Regular communication with a candidate during their transition period (typically, a 2-to-3-week period after they’ve given notice) will help them feel they’ve made a great choice.

 At the end of the day, it is the candidate’s decision.
-But employers can make the decision to stay an easy one by building an attractive and encouraging engagement process from acceptance to the first day.
+However, employers can make the decision to stay an easy one by building an attractive and encouraging engagement process from offer acceptance to the first day.
 From there, it’s on to onboarding!

-Special thanks to Tracy Walker and Sammie Kelly for contributing to this edition of our HR Question of the Week!
+Special thanks to Jill Frazer, PHR, SHRM-CP, HR Business Advisor, Tracy Walker, Senior Talent Acquisition Consultant, and Samantha Kelly, Senior Sales & Marketing Strategist, for contributing to this edition of our HR Question of the Week!